AAVSO/VStar/trunk/extlib/ReadMe.txt

  - Cobertura 1.9.3:
      o http://cobertura.sourceforge.net/
-     o Unpack the cobertura-1.9.3 archive into the extlib directory. o This is used in build-full.xml for code coverage.
+     o Unpack the cobertura-1.9.3 archive into the extlib directory. o This is used in build-dev.xml for code coverage.